-Anthrax Fast Facts
+2001 Anthrax Attacks Fast Facts

 Amerithrax:

-Five people died and 17 people sickened during anthrax attacks in the fall of 2001; outbreak referred to as Amerithrax.
+Five people died and 17 people sickened during anthrax attacks in the fall of 2001; outbreak is often referred to as Amerithrax.

-Five people died and 17 people sickened during anthrax attacks in the fall of 2001; outbreak referred to as Amerithrax.
+Five people died and 17 people sickened during anthrax attacks in the fall of 2001; outbreak is often referred to as Amerithrax.

 Anthrax was sent via anonymous letters to news agencies in Florida and New York and a congressional office building in Washington.